shane2512/SOL-AI/BUILD.md

 ---

-**Built with ❤️ for a decentralized, transparent, and fair social media future**
+**Built for a decentralized, transparent, and fair social media future**

 *SOL AI - Where AI meets blockchain for better content moderation*